ethereum/EIPs/EIPS/eip-list-supported-methods.md

 1. Some calls require signing a transaction, thus paying a fee
 2. Ususally an example query has to be written, increasing the amount of data transmitted
-3. The error code -32603, per [its JSON-RPC specification](https://www.jsonrpc.org/specification#error_object) says nothing about what went wrong in the code, and there's no standard among Ethereum RPC providers for this.
+3. The error code -32603, per its JSON-RPC specification, says nothing about what went wrong in the code, and there's no standard among Ethereum RPC providers for this.

 This also allows for easier development of tools comparing endpoints and constitutes a first step towards a modular node architecture.